These Deadly Infant "Sleep" Products Are Finally Illegal

-Yesterday, President Biden signed into law a bill that would make crib bumpers and inclined sleepers illegal to manufacture or sell in the United States.
-The bill, called the Safe Sleep for Babies Act, passed unanimously through the Senate earlier this month.
+Crib bumpers and inclined infant sleepers are finally illegal to manufacture and sell in the United States.

-According to the Consumer Product Safety Commission, crib bumpers have been linked to the deaths of at least 113 infants, and inclined sleepers have been linked to around 100 deaths.
+Yesterday, President Biden signed into law a bill that would make

 Why Are Crib Bumpers and Inclined Sleepers Dangerous?

 Crib bumpers, which have been a staple for decades, may impede airflow into and out of the crib and may also pose an entrapment hazard, causing mobile infants to become stuck between the pad and the crib rails.
 Between 1990 and 2016, 113 infants died in cribs that contained padded bumpers, which were intended to protect babies from crib rails.
-Crib bumpers are defined as “padded materials inserted around the inside of a crib” that is “intended to prevent the crib occupant from being trapped in any part of the crib’s openings,” per Good Morning America.
-Between 1985 and 2012, 146 babies were injured as a direct result of crib bumpers.
-Injuries included choking, entrapment, and near-suffocation.
+Crib bumpers are defined as “padded materials inserted around the inside of a crib” that is “intended to prevent the crib occupant from being trapped in any part of the crib’s openings,”

-“The American Academy of Pediatrics has told caregivers for years that padded crib bumpers are unsafe because we know that they have been tied to dozens of infant fatalities,” chairman of the AAP’s Council on Injury, Violence, and Poison Prevention, Ben Hoffman, M.D., told Consumer Reports.

-“And while the products are advertised as a way to protect infants from getting their arms and legs stuck between crib slats,” he adds, “research shows babies do not need protection from this problem, which is more of an inconvenience rather than a threat to their safety.”

 What are Safe Sleep Guidelines for Infants?